 Step 2: Setup Zoho CRM Connector

-Login to your Zoho CRM account here, you will obtain the Zoho API Credentials (Client ID and Client Secret).
+After logging into your Zoho CRM account, you will obtain the Zoho API Credentials (Client ID and Client Secret).

 In Magento 2 backend, go to Zoho CRM Integration > Configuration > Setup then fill in the Zoho API Credentials.